Aveek-Saha/blog/content/post/build-a-documentation-site-with-vuepress.md

 # Home page

-Now we're going to create the front page for out website.
+Now we're going to create the front page for our website.
 You can read more about the [Default Theme Config](https://v0.vuepress.vuejs.org/default-theme-config/) here.

 In ```docs/readme.md``` place the following code